Best ring light in 2025: beautiful lighting for vlogging, video calls and selfies

 What's the best ring light?

-For my money, the Razer Ring Light is the sweet spot of price, performance and portability – it became the de facto "lockdown light" in my household for Facetime and Zoom meetings.
+For my money, the Razer Ring Light hits the sweet spot of price, performance, and portability – back in the pandemic days, it became the de facto 'lockdown light' in my household for FaceTime and Zoom meetings.

-What's the difference between ring light and LED lights?
+What's the difference between ring lights and LED panels?

 What are ring lights good for?

-Given their donut-shape, ring lights are perfect for headshots and close-ups, whether you're shooting still images or video.
-So if you photograph or film yourself or others directly looking into the camera, a ring light is perfect for you.
-Ring lights can also be used like more traditional LED light panels, to provide overall key or fill lighting to a scene, but they are tailor made for shooting faces.
+Given their donut shape, ring lights are perfect for headshots and close-ups, whether you're shooting still images or video.
+So, if you photograph or film yourself or others directly looking into the camera, a ring light is best.
+Ring lights can also be used like more traditional LED light panels, to provide overall key or fill lighting to a scene, but they are tailor-made for shooting faces.

 What size ringlight should I choose?

-For my money, the Razer Ring Light is the sweet spot of price, performance Because of their size and shape, the results are incredibly flattering which is why they're so popular among content creators.
-The larger the ring light, the softer the light so if you want a natural light go for something bigger.
-However, if you mostly shoot with your phone on the move you may be better suited to something smaller than clip directly onto your device.
-Most ring lights come with a stand and a mount for your phone so you can position it in the center of the light making it easy to shoot.
+The larger the ring light, the softer the light, so if you want a natural look, go for something bigger.
+However, if you mostly shoot with your phone on the move, you may be better suited to something smaller that clips directly onto your device.
+Most ring lights come with a stand and a mount for your phone, so you can position it directly in the center of the light.

 Do professionals use ring lights?

 Once upon a time, only professionals used ring lights!
-Prior to the LED revolution, they were the preserve of glossy magazine shoots and slick music videos.
-Nowadays, though, technology has made them much more affordable and available to the masses – though plenty of professionals still use them, especially in the world of content creation.
+Before the LED revolution, they were the preserve of glossy magazine shoots and slick music videos.
+Nowadays, technology has made them much more affordable and available to the masses, although professionals still use them, especially in the world of content creation.

 How we test ring lights

-While ring lights may seem like simple devices, there's actually a lot to consider.
-So how we test them is by putting them through their paces in real-world conditions, using them for Zoom calls, photographing portraits, filming YouTube content – all at different times of day, in different natural and artificial light conditions.
+While ring lights may seem like simple devices, there is actually a lot to consider.
+We put them through their paces in real-world conditions, using them for Zoom calls, photographing portraits, filming YouTube content – all at different times of day, in natural and artificial light conditions.

-I've filmed quite a bit of video content for clients as well as Digital Camera World using these lights, along with using them for my professional photography portfolio.
+I've filmed quite a bit of video content for clients as well as Digital Camera World using these lights, as well as using them for my professional photography portfolio.

-I also take them out to see if they're sturdy enough to be transported and used on location, or if they're only really robust enough to stay on your desk or in the corner of your room.
-It's also important to see how the output performs when using batteries versus main power, if that's something they offer.
+I also take them out to see if they're sturdy enough to be transported and used on location.
+It's also important to determine how the output performs when using batteries versus main power, if that's something they offer.

-If this has been of interest you might want to check out the best video lights if you need continuous light for moving imagery, or the best photography lighting kits: for studio and location work.
+If this has been of interest, you might also want to check out the best video lights for continuous light for moving imagery, or the best photography lighting kits for studio and location work.